 Most pathogenic organisms do not readily multiply in ice in restaurants that’s used for food and drinks.
 However, scientific research has also shown that some bacteria and viruses can survive cold or freezing for long period of time.
 Therefore, it is important for restaurant operators to ensure their ice does not become contaminated.

 Contamination can be introduced by airborne particles, contaminated water supply, food handlers or dirty utensils.
 But the main cause of ice in restaurants, bars and hotels becoming contaminated is human error.
 Simply put, the biggest risk is improper ice handling.

 Other contributing factors to ice contamination include lack of regular inspections, exposure to poor hygiene and improper handling of ice.
-You don’t want your restaurant or hotel guests getting sick because of inadequate cleanings and sanitation of your ice machine!
+You don’t want your restaurant or hotel guests getting sick because of inadequate cleanings and sanitation of your automatic ice machine!

 To reduce the risk of ice being a source of foodborne illness, restaurant operators and managers should be aware of the following points and conduct regular self-inspection to identify problems: